dustinpfister/blog_posts/_posts/threejs-object3d-rotation.md

 ### There is also the quaternion property and with that the Quaternion class

 There is the rotation property of the object3d class, but there is also the quatrenion property as well.
 Both of these properties of the Object3d class can be used to rotate a object.
-However Euler objects, and with that the rotation property of the object3d class, have some limitations that can often be resolved by making use of the [quaternion class](/2023/03/24/threejs-quaternion).
+However Euler objects, and with that the rotation property of the object3d class, have some limitations that can often be resolved by making use of the quaternion class.
 Quaternion objects are far more complex compared to Euler objects, so if you are just looking for the next step beyond using the look at method Euler objects might still be a better next step before getting into Quaternions.
+Although I have a section in this post on quaternion objects as an althertive to Euler Objects, it might be best to check out my main post on the subject of [quaternion objects](/2023/03/24/threejs-quaternion).

 ### There is also the position property of object3d, and the Vector3 class